 Thanks for taking the time to investigate this unique internship opportunity.
 Without the volunteer efforts of our interns, we could not reduce the cost of construction, and thus would not be able to provide affordable homes.
-We do not exaggerate when we say that our interns are the backbone of our organization.
 Participating in the internship program is a great opportunity to learn natural building skills, serve in the effort of affordable housing, and build life long friendships.
-But don't take our word for it – here from former interns in the video below:
+But don't take our word for it – hear from former interns in the video below:

 What We Provide

 Interns are also provided with housing and a monthly food stipend of $100.
 Bulk foods are also kept stock at the house to help supplement food costs.
-Our campus, as e call it, is a communal living environment, and it equipped with internet, furniture, cookware, and washing machines.
+Our campus is a communal living environment, equipped with internet, furniture, cookware, and washing machines.
 We can house up to 17 interns – it's cozy, but the house and relationship amongst the cohort is consistently a highlight for interns.

-In exchange for the education and housing, interns put in 40 hours per week on the job site, building, and learning daily under the guidance of our expert natural building instructors.
-Our program is very comprehensive, with interns contributing to the foundation, frame walls, install bales, apply a variety of natural plasters, pour adobe floors, learn about electrical, plumbing, solar photovoltaics and permaculture, and take part in many other activities necessary to the completion of a home.
+In exchange for education and housing, interns put in 40 hours per week on the job site, building, and learning daily under the guidance of our expert natural building instructors.
+Our program is very comprehensive, with interns contributing to the foundation, frame walls, install bales, apply a variety of natural plasters, pour adobe floors, learn about electrical, plumbing, solar photovoltaics, and permaculture, and take part in many other activities necessary to the completion of a home.
 Semesters are subject to some variability, as the schedule of any build is dependent on many factors, such as weather and unforeseeable build challenges.
 However, we assure that you will be an integral part of the build and will gain an unparalleled amount of natural and conventional construction experience.
-Additionally, though our internship program primarily consists of onsite, hands-on learning, the experience is occasionally supplemented with workshops, conferences, and field trips.
+Additionally, the experience is occasionally supplemented with workshops, conferences, and field trips.
 There are no graded assignments, tests, or readings.

 Our program is very team-oriented.
 Interns work together onsite and live together in a home provided by CR.
-They often get to know our selected homeowners quite well as they work with them side by side in the creation of their home.
-Similarly, because the place we build are located in wonderful, unique communities, interns have many opportunities to make new friends, perhaps volunteer with other awesome organizations, and invest a little piece of themselves into our CR communities.
-These partnerships are important to our organization which is based on the understanding that we are all neighbors ready to support each other and make our community better.
+They often get to know our homeowners as they work with them side by side in the creation of their home.
+Similarly, because the place we build is located in a wonderful, unique community, interns have many opportunities to make new friends, volunteer with other awesome organizations, and invest a little piece of themselves into the Moab community.
+These partnerships are important to our organization which is based on the understanding that we are all neighbors; we support each other and build community.

 Hear directly from our Fall 2017 crew in this video highlighting the build process from start to finish: